Hyperling/Ansible/README.md

 ## Currently Supported Unix Systems
 ### FreeBSD 12, 13
-100%, although GUI has not been tested on 13 yet.
+100%, although GUI is not working completely on 13 yet (dash-to-dock doesn't compile).
 Software choices are slightly more limited since not `flatpak`-enabled and not feeling a `ports` setup.

 ## Waiting To Be Tested